AndrewHLau/Tableau-Challenge/README.md

 Analysis

-My story starts off witha a map of all the starting stations and how often they were used as a starting location in June 2020.
+My story starts off with a map of all the starting stations and how often they were used as a starting location in June 2020.
 The top five starting stations in June 2020 were as follows:

 12 Ave & W 40th st